KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 	* Seeking Stone has received a new model and icon
 	* Seeking Stone made into a Tier 3 item
 	* Seeking Stone aim field has been buffed
-	* Seeking Stone no longer increases projectile velocity; Replaced with a "heat seeking" function
+	* Seeking Stone no longer increases projectile velocity; replaced with a "heat seeking" function
 	* Imp Extract Skill overlap disabled
 	* Imp Extract no longer uses two equipment stock
 	* Cleaned up performance